 - tunnelled – potential to reduce the risk of infection and dislodgementrr

-- can be inserted bedside
+- can be inserted and removed at bedside

 |